MarielleCoteG/multigenerational_migration/README.md

 The order in which files should be run is given in the file master.R.
 The construction of the timelines is currently very computationally demanding and takes a few days to run on a personal computer.
 I hope to eventually be able to make a faster version available.

-Once the timelines are constructed, the analytic part of the code (from \texttt{get_moves.R} onwards) is not overly computationally demanding and does not modify the timeline files, so it can be run multiple times.
+Once the timelines are constructed, the analytic part of the code (from get_moves.R onwards) is not overly computationally demanding and does not modify the timeline files, so it can be run multiple times.